-A change of control of our company would automatically terminate our investment management agreements relating to the WisdomTree ETFs unless the Board of Trustees of the WisdomTree Trust and stockholders of the WisdomTree ETFs voted to continue the agreements.
+A change of control of our Company would automatically terminate our investment management agreements relating to the WisdomTree ETFs unless the Board of Trustees of the WisdomTree Trust and shareholders of the WisdomTree ETFs voted to continue the agreements.
+A change in control could occur if a third party were to acquire controlling interest in our Company, if Michael Steinhardt were to sell or otherwise transfer a certain portion of his shares or if we were to issue additional shares such that Steinhardt's beneficial ownership were sufficiently diluted.

 Under the Investment Company Act, an investment management agreement with a fund must provide for its automatic termination in the event of its assignment.
-The fund's board and stockholders must vote to continue the agreement following its assignment, the cost of which can be significant and which ordinarily would be borne by us in order to avoid dissatisfaction by the stockholders of the WisdomTree ETFs.
-Under the Investment Advisers Act, a client's investment management agreement may not be "assigned" by the investment advisor without the client's consent.
+The fund's board and shareholders must vote to continue such an agreement following any such assignment, the cost of which can be significant and which ordinarily would be borne by us in order to avoid dissatisfaction by the shareholders of the WisdomTree ETFs.
+Similarly, under the Investment Advisers Act, a client's investment management agreement may not be "assigned" by the investment advisor without the client's consent.

 An investment management agreement is considered under both acts to be assigned to another party when a controlling block of the advisor's securities is transferred.
 Under both acts, there is a presumption that a stockholder beneficially owning 25% or more of an advisor's voting stock controls the advisor and conversely a stockholder beneficially owning less than 25% is presumed not to control the advisor.
-In our case, an assignment of our investment management agreements may occur if Michael Steinhardt, who currently beneficially owns 30.2% of our common stock (and will beneficially own % of our common stock after this offering) sells shares of common stock such that his beneficial ownership dops below 25%, or if we sell or issue a certain number of additional shares of common stock in the future that dilutes his beneficial ownership or if a third party were to acquire a controlling interest in our company.
-We cannot be certain that the Trustees and the stockholders of the WisdomTree ETFs would consent to assignments of our investment management agreements or approve new agreements with us if a change of control occurs.
-This restriction may discourage potential purchasers from acquiring a controlling interest in our company.
+In our case, an assignment of our investment management agreements may occur if Michael Steinhardt, who currently beneficially owns 25.5% of our common stock, sells shares of common stock such that his beneficial ownership drops below 25%, or if we sell or issue a certain number of additional shares of common stock in the future that dilutes his beneficial ownership or if a third party were to acquire a controlling interest in our Company.
+We cannot be certain that the Trustees and the shareholders of the WisdomTree ETFs would consent to assignments of our investment management agreements or approve new agreements with us if a change of control occurs.
+This restriction may discourage potential purchasers from acquiring a controlling interest in our Company.

-We may be subject to claims of infringement of third-party intellectual property rights, which could harm our business.
+We are currently, and may from time to time be, subject to claims of infringement of third-party intellectual property rights, which could harm our business.